History of AEK Athens F.C.: 1968–69 season

-A transitional year for AEK, with the hiring of Branko Stanković.
-Giorgos Lavaridis was promoted from the academies.
-Under the Yugoslav, the team's model was based on tactics, technique, physical strength and discipline.
-The inability of the players to quickly adapt to the new model, resulted in a bad start in the league, but in time the team started to increase their performance.
-On 27 October they defeated Olympiacos by 2–3 with Papaioannou playing as goalkeeper from the 85th minute, due to the suspension of Serafidis.
-AEK were consistently close in claiming the title, until the 22nd matchday when they were defeated at home by Olympiacos, which resulted in their downfall and their sixth-place finish.
-However, AEK made one of the most impressive European campaigns, eliminating Jeunesse Esch in first round and AB in the second round and became the first Greek club to reach the quarter-finals of a European competition, where they were eliminated by Spartak Trnava.
+It was a transitional season for AEK, as they appointed Branko Stanković as manager.
+Giorgos Lavaridis was promoted from the academy.
+Under Stanković the team's model was based on tactics, technique, physical strength and discipline.
+The inability of the players to quickly adapt to the new model resulted in a poor start in the league, but in time they began to improve their performances.
+On 27 October they defeated Olympiacos by 2–3, with Papaioannou playing as goalkeeper from the 85th minute, due to the suspension of Serafidis.
+AEK remained in contention for the title, until the 22nd matchday when they were defeated at home by Olympiacos, which ended their title challenge, as they eventually finished sixth.
+However, AEK had one of the most impressive European campaigns, eliminating Jeunesse Esch in the first round and AB in the second round and became the first Greek club to reach the quarter-finals of a European competition, where they were eliminated by Spartak Trnava.